au-ts/libgdb/examples/microkit_sddf_serial/README.md

 ### Getting it working on real hardware

-In all of the hardware examples, GDB and serial printing are sent to the same serial port.
+In all of the hardware examples, GDB and debug printing use the same serial port.
 This means that GDB's output will be mixed up with the output of other things on the system.
 GDB is quite good at filtering all of this out and ignoring unrelated output from the board, but as a user, you will not be able to see any output from the board if GDB is connected to the serial.